NVIDIA/cuda-quantum/docs/sphinx/using/python.rst

 Let's look at a more advanced examples.

 As an alternative to `cudaq.vqe`, we can also use the `cudaq.optimizers` suite on its own to write custom variational algorithm routines.
-Much of this can be slightly modified for use with third-party optimizers, such as scipy.
+Much of this can be slightly modified for use with third-party optimizers, such as `scipy`.

 .. literalinclude:: ../examples/python/advanced_vqe.py
    :language: python